aspnet/MicrosoftConfigurationBuilders/README.md

   * `connectionString` - This specifies the AppConfiguration store to connect to, along with the Id and Secret necessary to access the service.
   * `keyFilter` - Use this to select a set of configuration values matching a certain key pattern.
   * `labelFilter` - Only retrieve configuration values that match a certain label.
-  * `preferredDateTime` - Instead of versioning ala Azure Key Vault, AppConfiguration uses timestamps.
+  * `acceptDateTime` - Instead of versioning ala Azure Key Vault, AppConfiguration uses timestamps.
 Use this attribute to go back in time to retrieve configuration values from a past state.

 ### AzureKeyVaultConfigBuilder